sww1235/Dream-Home-wizards-tower/README.md

 ## TODO

--   add more windows, especially to bathrooms
--   North is oriented towards elevator
--   ~~move entrance to south west side~~
--   add patio along east side of house
--   add more windows into east wall of house
+-   add chimney in center of house.
 -   work on lighting design more
+-   rethink layer heights and levels, especially in terms of ceilings and floors.
+-   rethink basement, maybe shrink down, but keep in mind space for mechanical systems.
 -   add lighting pipes at ceiling level on all floors around perimeter of cutout
 -   add in ceiling, 6" dropped ceiling with dark wood panels at least on ground floor.
--   ~~put workshop area by elevator and combine half of -1 and -2 to give more ceiling height.~~
--   add chimney in center of house.
--   ~~change wall doors to tracked style~~
--   On floors 1 and 2, have hallway on outside with interior windows in bedrooms
 -   think about combining floor 3 and 4 into library/lounge and adding windows
 -   or shrinking overall footprint to allow for greater height.
 Probably eliminate a floor
+-   ~~add more windows, especially to bathrooms~~
+-   ~~North is oriented towards elevator~~
+-   ~~move entrance to south west side~~
+-   ~~add patio along east side of house~~
+-   ~~add more windows into east wall of house~~
+-   ~~put workshop area by elevator and combine half of -1 and -2 to give more ceiling height.~~
+-   ~~change wall doors to tracked style~~
+-   ~~On floors 1 and 2, have hallway on outside with interior windows in bedrooms~~

 ## Floor space planning